deanpatel2/deanpatel2.github.io/work.md

 - See the report [here](https://www.sustainableprinceton.org/wordpress/wp-content/uploads/2019/11/princeton-climate-action-plan-report.pdf)
   - Figures I worked on can be found between pages 26-34

->With Sustainable Princeton, I was able to combine my passions for analytics and sustainability while also contributing to a charitable cause and making meaninful connections with people in my community.
+>With Sustainable Princeton, I was able to combine my passions for analytics and sustainability while also contributing to a charitable cause for my hometown.

 ---